va loan network white logo

 NYC Department of Veterans’ Services – Veterans Housing Assistance

-The Veterans Housing Assistance program helps veterans in New York City access financial assistance and navigate affordable housing options.
+The Veterans Housing Assistance program helps Veterans in New York City access financial assistance and navigate affordable housing options.
 It offers resources for applying for financial aid and counseling on homebuying.

 Visit NYC Department of Veterans‘ Services.